-Attendance is an important factor in the instructional process of the program.
-It is mandatory that students attend all lectures and lab, arrive on time and remain in attendance for the entire lecture or lab.
+Attendance is an important factor in the program's instructional process.
+Students must attend all lectures and labs, arrive on time, and remain in attendance for the entire lecture or lab.

-FOOD and DRINK POLICY
+FOOD AND DRINK POLICY

-No food or drinks in or around the clinics and laboratories
+No food or drinks in or around the clinics and laboratories.

-No food during lecture
+No food during the lecture.